Syllabus

 Extension Policy

 We provide slip minutes for late project submissions, which we recommend you use.
-If you have other circumstances and would like support beyond this, please request an extension and/or meet with Vibha in Admin OH.
+If you have extenuating circumstances and need support beyond this, please request an extension and/or meet with Keagan in Admin OH.

 Extenuating Circumstances & Inclusion